Dieselisation: North America

 Steam engines lasted well into the late 1950s on major American railroads, and in isolated cases into the middle 1960s on small common carrier roads.
 The last steam locomotive fleet in everyday use (i.e. not a restored fleet) was retired in the late 1970s.
-Now they are only found in historical and sightseeing roles, where the steam engine is once again the star of the show.
-Retired steam engines, many of which were quite new when made obsolete, often found a second life in developing nations due to their cheap labor for maintenance and crewing, ready supplies of coal, and lack of environmental concern.
+Now they are only found in historical and sightseeing roles, where the steam engine is often a major draw, especially to museums or tourist railroads trying to recreate a historic atmosphere.

 Soviet Union – Russia

 Soviet leadership in the 1920s and 1930s had originally envisioned railway electrification as a key component of their industrialization, but by World War II only a small portion of their rail lines were electrified.
 Their project faced many challenges, including the high initial costs of electrification relative to traffic volume on long rail lines, high resource costs of early Soviet electrical power generation, and the urgent need to repair wartime damage to rail and power systems throughout eastern Europe.
 In the mid-1950s the Soviet Union embarked upon a hybrid dieselization/electrification program, with electrification concentrated on shorter lines.
 Both dieselization and electrification proceeded slowly; the last steam locomotives retired in 1975.
 At that time about 48% of freight tonnage was hauled by diesel locomotives.
 In 1990, about 30% of passenger traffic and 37% of freight tonnage was hauled by diesel.
 Post-Soviet electrification was slowed by the economic collapse of the 1990s.
 Electrification was completed on the Trans-Siberian Railway in 2002 and on the Kirov Railway to Murmansk in 2005.
 Since 2008, diesel-hauled freight tonnage has been less than 15% of the total freight tonnage.